Jewish views on astrology: In the medieval era

 Isaac ben Joseph ibn Pulgar (14th century, Spain) was a Jewish philosopher who wrote against astrology.

 The Arba'ah Turim, an early code of Jewish law, brings the views of Maimonides.
 Joseph Karo in his commentary "Beit Yosef" quotes Nahmanides, whereas in his code the Shulkhan Arukh, he rules that consulting an astrologer is forbidden, without addressing the question of whether astrology is effective.

+18th century

 Moshe Chaim Luzzatto

-Moshe Chaim Luzzatto discusses the influence of stars on humanity and events on earth.
+Moshe Chaim Luzzatto (1707–1746) discusses the influence of stars on humanity and events on earth.
 He gave two reasons for the existence of stars and planets.
 The first is that stars and planets maintain the existence of all physical things on earth, acting as the means by which spiritual forces are transmitted to physical entities.
 The second is that events on earth are also initiated through planetary and stellar activity.
 Luzzatto states that each earthly phenomenon is assigned to a specific star, which controls it.
 Quoting the Talmudic dictum in Shabbos 156a – "for Israel, there is no mazal ("luck", literally "planet" or "constellation")", he also states that higher powers (i.e. God or angels) may overcome the influences of this system, and that they typically do so for Jews.